Inovalon Holding (INOV) a Hold on Vapid Sales Growth | InvestorPlace

+INOV is rated as a Hold using Louis Navellier's investing approach and his Portfolio Grader stock evaluator.
+The current Portfolio Grader recommendation on the shares has been in place for 4 months.

-Currently, Portfolio Grader ranks the Health Care sector number 10 among the 12 sectors in its universe putting it in the bottom quartile of all the GICS sectors.
-The Health Care Technology industry group is ranked 37 among the 69 industry groups within the GICS sectors, placing it below-average in terms of the Navellier scoring system.
+Currently, Portfolio Grader ranks the Health Care sector number 7 among the 12 sectors in its universe putting it in the third quartile of all the GICS sectors.
+The Health Care Technology industry group is ranked 21 among the 69 industry groups within the GICS sectors, placing it near the average in terms of the Navellier scoring system.

-Inovalon Holding has attained above-average scores in 4 of the 8 fundamental metrics used by Portfolio Grader and average or below-average scores in 4 of the areas evaluated in the ranking of company stocks.
+INOV has realized above-average scores in 4 of the 8 fundamental areas appraised by Portfolio Grader and average or below-average scores in 4 of the areas evaluated in the ranking of company stocks.

 The company's operational scores provide mixed results with rankings for operating margin and sales growth that are below-average, while the score for earnings growth is above-average.
 Scores for visibility of earnings are superior with a ranking for earnings revisions, earnings surprises and earnings momentum that are discernibly better than average.
-INOV's scores for cash flow and return on equity are worse than its industry group average.
-Based on these fundamental scores, Inovalon Holding places in the third quartile of the industry group.
+INOV's metrics for return on equity and cash flow are worse than its industry group average.
+These fundamental scores give Inovalon Holding a position in the third quartile of the industry group.

-Portfolio Grader quantitatively views INOV's shares using the Navellier Proprietary Quantitative Score.
-This metric looks at INOV's shares from the perspective of risk/reward.
-This proprietary scoring system takes into account the relative value of the company's shares based on the current price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
-Based on this risk/reward calculation, INOV currently scores as average in its industry group compared to its peers.
+The Navellier Proprietary Quantitative Score is used by Portfolio Grader to view INOV's shares from the viewpoint of risk/reward.
+This exclusive scoring system balances the relative value of INOV's shares based on the current price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
+Based on this risk/reward calculation, the company currently scores as average in its industry group compared to its peers.

 Louis Navellier's proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results, with A being 'strong buy' and F being 'strong sell'.
 Explore the tool here.